 2. Make live chat a part of your customer engagement strategy

-Kayako reports that around 41% of consumers favor live chats over alternatives, the latter being social media, emails, and phone calls.
+Kayako reports that around 41% of consumers favor live chats over alternatives like social media, emails, and phone calls.

-Here is a great example of a live chat by Unity, a store with cutting-edge tools for graphic designers:
+Here is a great example of a live chat by Unity, an online store specialized in cutting-edge tools for graphic designers:

 Here are the practices you may want to borrow from Unity: